IEEE-UH-Manoa/sab.ieeeatuhm.com/professional_fees_proposal.md

 * Estimated number of students impacted: ~30

 ### Computers in the Project Room

-Desktop computers with included monitors
+Description: Desktop computers with included monitors

 * Quantity: 2
 * Total Price: $1200